 - 1. Make sure students are accurate in their measurements/placement of x0 and y0. - 2.
 Make sure the photogates are centered properly so the v0 value is correct (being off-center will raise v0).

-This is one of the most common problems in this lab. - 3.
-Make sure that they are accurately measuring the angle.
+3. Make sure that they are accurately measuring the angle.